The Hidden Meaning of Alakh Niranjan: A Slogan Chanted by Nath Yogis

 The word “Alakh” most probably originated from “Alakshya,” which means “that which cannot be brought into the focus of vision” or “which cannot be seen.”
 Another origin could be A-Lakshana, which means “one with no attribute.”
 The word Niranjana also has many meanings, including but not limited to spotless, a lamp, pure, Supreme Being, free from attachment, devoid of darkness or ignorance, etc.

 1. Therefore, the literal meaning of Alakh Niranjan is “invisible God” or “God without any attributes”, i.e., Brahman.
-As we greet each other by saying Jai Shri Krishna or Jai Shree Ram, Nath Yogis use it to greet each other as well as to remember God.
+As we greet each other by saying Jai Shri Krishna or Jai Shree Ram, Nath Yogis use it to greet each other and remember God.

 2. One more meaning of Alakh is “to arise.”
 Considering the context, it can also mean “to arise oneself and to arise others in the name of God (Paramatma) or “arise the purity in you.”